Introduction

 Key Features

-Section titled “Key Features”Workflow & Traceability
+Section titled “Key Features”SDD & Traceability

 - Requirements written in EARS format (INCOSE) — structured, testable, unambiguous